rickwassing/cicada-develop/docs/index.rst

 Dependencies
 ============

-Cicada is written in Matlab R2019b.
 You can download the standalone desktop application which does not require a Matlab license or any other software.
 However, if you want to contribute or adapt the code, a Matlab license is required.

 Usage
 =====